 - Answer your questions and advocate for you throughout the case.

-Supplemental Security Income can be a crucial lifeline, providing cash benefits to those in need.
-Don’t let the application process stand in your way.
-Work with a Tucson Social Security lawyer who will fight for your rights.
-If your claim has been denied, whatever the reason, we can help you navigate the appeals process, even if it involves the reconsideration stage or representing you in a Tucson Social Security lawsuit.
+Don’t let the complexity of the Social Security Administration stand in your way.
+If your claim has been denied, we can navigate the appeals process for you, even if it requires representing you in a Tucson Social Security lawsuit.

-Why Choose Pekas Smith as Your Tucson SSI Lawyer?
+Why Choose Pekas Smith as Your SSI Lawyer in Tucson?

 We approach each case with compassion, taking the time to understand your circumstances.
-Whether you are injured, unable to maintain employment, or struggling with a medical condition like liver disease, we ensure that your claim is handled with care.
+Whether you are injured, unable to maintain employment, or struggling with a medical condition, we ensure that your claim is handled with care.

 With years of experience serving Southern Arizona, we have the knowledge and dedication to fight for your benefits.
 We work on a contingent fee basis, meaning you pay no attorney fees unless we secure benefits for you.
 Our firm prioritizes effective communication, whether through telephone, email, or in-person consultations.